jmcnamara/xlsxwriter.lua/dev/docs/source/example_demo.rst

 Example: Simple Feature Demonstration
 =====================================

-This program is an example of writing some of the features of the xlsxwriter.lua module.
+This program is an example of writing some of the features of the ``xlsxwriter`` module.

 .. image:: _images/demo.png